 To put it briefly, the answers to these questions will give you an understanding of your market as a result.
 In any case, you might need one or all of the steps we can offer to help you:

 This is a part of the external analysis when conducting a strategic analysis or doing market research and gives an overview of the different macro-environmental factors the company has to take into consideration.
-It is useful to know the situation of the government, economy, as well as legal and environment posture where you start a business.
+It is useful to know the situation of the government, economy, as well as legal and environment stances where you start a business.

-1) Threat of new entrants as a first,
+1) Threat of new entrants.

-3) Bargaining power of clients,
+3) Bargaining power of clients.

-4) Supplier’s power of bargaining, and
+4) Bargaining power of suppliers.

-5) Intensity of competitive rivalry.
+5) Competitive rivalry.

-Additionally, we can also offer you business intelligence on where the industry is headed.
+Additionally, we can also offer you business intelligence on where the industry is heading.
 We can screen the industry, backwards up to 10-20 years, understand how the industry progressed and offer you a reasonable forecast on the next 3-5 years as a result.

 Above all, we can understand that you want to offer your service to the world.
 But in most cases that will require much time and resources.
-In addition, that will mean offering your solution to people that do not need it at all, therefore creating a wastage for your company.
+In addition, that will mean offering your solution to people that do not need it at all, therefore creating wastage for your company.